What Happens If You Miss a Weigh Station?

 Can I go to jail for skipping a scale?

-Am I immune if I couldn’t merge for safety reasons?
+Am I immune if I can’t merge to reach a weigh station for safety reasons?

 Of course, it is always best to drive safely and securely; however, being unable to merge does not absolve a driver from skipping a weigh station.
 The best practice in this scenario would be to continue driving past the station before turning back if the conditions do not allow you to merge immediately.
 The same can be said of drivers who accidentally miss a weigh station: the sooner you realize, the easier it will be to turn around and get weighed.